 The loading and the maintenance dose should be carefully monitored in an intensive care setting to prevent the patient from any toxic manifestation of the antidote-ethanol itself.
-Furthermore, ethanol must not be administered concurrently with fomepizole as the later will inhibit the metabolism of ethanol in the same way as it inhibits the metabolism of methanol/ethylene glycol.
-This inhibition will result in an exaggerated rise in ethanol level in the body as its half-life is now prolonged, and will inadvertently result in the manifestation of the intoxicating nature of ethanol.
+Furthermore, ethanol must not be administered concurrently with fomepizole as the latter will inhibit the metabolism of ethanol in the same way as it inhibits the metabolism of methanol/ethylene glycol.
+This inhibition will result in an exaggerated rise in ethanol level in the body as its half-life is now prolonged and will inadvertently result in the manifestation of ethanol's intoxicating nature.
 Contraindications to ethanol also include pregnancy and breastfeeding.

 Percutaneous ethanol injection is contraindicated when: